Coping With Epilepsy Neurofeedback Practitioner Directory

 Ranman,

 Same thing happens to me, I call them brain cramps though.
 I have to say it can get very trying at times.
 I spent the day yesterday not being able to think or talk.
-Of course I had a complex partial by the end of the day, they usually go hand and hand.
+Of course I had a CP by the end of the day, they usually go hand and hand.

 Donna-